NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 }
 ```

-Let's save this file to `hello.nix` and try to build it.
-To do so, we'll use `nix-build`...
+Save this file to `hello.nix` and try to build it with `nix-build`, observing your first build failure:

 ```console
 $ nix-build hello.nix